oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Transport-Layer Security {{RFC8446}},
-to protect the exchange of clear-text credentials and tokens either in the payload body or in header fields from eavesdropping, tampering, and message forgery (eg. see {{client-secret}}, {{authorization_codes}} and {{token-endpoint}}).
+to protect the exchange of clear-text credentials and tokens either in the payload body or in header fields from eavesdropping which enables replay
+(eg. see {{client-secret}}, {{authorization_codes}} and {{token-endpoint}}).

 Securing the communication channel is critical